Thewbi/riscv_openocd_jtag_mock/README.md

 trst stands for TAP reset and srst for system reset.
 Both signals are active low.
 A zero therefore triggers the resets.

+trst moves the state machine directly into the state Test_Logic_Reset (see https://en.wikipedia.org/wiki/JTAG)

 # Resetting the TAP's statemachine to the Test-Logic-Reset state

 TAP is the Test Access Port which is the module that the JTAG client (openocd) will talk to.
 The TAP is the device that terminates the JTAG connection coming in from the outside.
-It will interpret the commands and tranlate them to the necessary interal implementation to cause the system to perform actions.
+It will interpret the commands and translate them to the necessary interal implementation to cause the system to perform actions.

 The TAP has a statemachine which consists of 16 states.
 The initial state it is in after power on reset is unknown.
 Therefore openocd sends commands to make the state machine transition back to the Test-Logic-Reset